orange-lightsaber/psb-rotatord/README.md

 # psb-rotatord
-psb rotation handling
+psb rotation handling for remote backups

 This application will daemonize the rotator package, which can be used via the client: psb-rotatorc.
 The daemon must be ran as a superuser, an example Systemd service file can be found in [./examples](examples).
-Installing the daemon and client is manditory for all remote backup jobs.
+Installing the daemon and client is manditory/only for remote backup jobs.

+## Prerequisites and setup
+- Add the following line to sudoers file, this is necessary to allow Rsync to maintain file ownership during transfers.
+Replace "psbuser" with the username of the ssh user that receives.
+    ```
+    psbuser ALL= NOPASSWD:/usr/bin/rsync
+    ```

 ### Build
 ```sh